Part-time hours and discrimination at work

 Great care and thought needs to be given when applying PCPs that could discriminate against other members of staff and it is essential to seek legal advice in this regard.
-For more information on this or any other employment issue contact us on 0117 604 5000.
+For more information on this or any other employment issue contact our Employment Law team or call us on 0117 604 5000.

 Posted on Jan 27th, 2012 by Lyons Davidson